Learning a Tree-Structured Ising Model in Order to Make Predictions: Learning trees to make predictions

 The proof is presented in Section~\ref{s:structUpperPf}.
-Note that Theorems \ref{t:structLower} and \ref{t:structUpper} give tight bounds (up to numerical constant) for the sample complexity of learning the tree structure for Ising models with zero external field.
-The necessary number of samples increases as the minimum edge weight $\alpha$ decreases.
-Hence, if edges can be arbitrarily weak, it is impossible to learn the tree given a bounded number of samples.
+Assuming that $\alpha$ is bounded above by a constant (which is the interesting regime), Theorems~\ref{t:structLower} and~\ref{t:structUpper} give matching bounds (up to numerical constant) for the sample complexity of learning the tree structure of an Ising model with zero external field.
+The necessary number of samples increases as the minimum edge weight $\alpha$ decreases, so if edges can be arbitrarily weak, it is impossible to learn the tree given any bounded number of samples. \rvw{Figures~\ref{fig:alpha-pr} and~\ref{fig:beta-pr} in Section~\ref{s:NumSim} present numerical simulation results supporting this observation.}

 If the goal is merely to make accurate predictions, it is natural to seek a less stringent, approximate notion of learning.

-Several papers consider learning a model that is close in KL-divergence, e.g. \cite{abbeel2006learning,liu2011forest,tan2011learning}.
-This corresponds to the log-likelihood loss.
-The sample complexity for learning a model to within constant KL-divergence $\epsilon$ scales at least \emph{linearly} in the number of variables $p$, an unrealistic requirement in the high-dimensional setting of interest.
-Using number of samples scaling logarithmically in dimension requires relaxing the KL-divergence to scale as $\epsilon p$, but this does not imply a non-trivial guarantee on the quality of approximation for marginals of few variables (as done in this paper).
+Several papers consider learning a model that is close in KL-divergence, e.g. \cite{abbeel2006learning,liu2011forest, heinemann2014inferning,jog2015model,tan2011learning}.
+The sample complexity of learning a model to within constant KL-divergence $\epsilon$ scales at least \emph{linearly} with the number of variables $p$, an unrealistic requirement in the high-dimensional setting of interest.
+Using a number of samples scaling logarithmically in dimension requires relaxing the KL-divergence to scale linearly in $p$, but this does not imply a non-trivial guarantee on the quality of approximation for marginals of few variables (as done in this paper).
+The same observation is true for the total variation as the measure of distance.
+The sample complexity of learning a model to within constant TV distance between the learned model \rvw{and} the original joint distribution over $p$ variables scales at least linearly with $p$.

-In the next section we study estimation with respect to the small-set TV loss function, which captures prediction accuracy of the model.
-We will see that the associated sample complexity is independent of the minimum coupling strength $\alpha$ of the original model.
+In the next section, we study estimation with respect to the small-set TV loss, which captures accuracy of prediction based on few observations.
+We will see that the associated sample complexity is independent of the edge strength lower bound $\alpha$ in the original model.